Amazon to Walmart: Why You Can’t Copy and Paste The Selling Strategy

 - Forget to lean in on SEO in their product listings

 As we’ve outlined, Walmart’s extensive performance standards and rules are difficult to keep track of, but part of the process of selling on the platform is doing so.
 Before you ever list your first product, you need to get intimately familiar with the Prohibited Products Policy and Seller Performance Standards.
+You also need to understand Walmart Product listing variation.

 These documents outline what you can and cannot sell on the platform and how Walmart expects you to behave on the platform to stay above board.